brandonngithub/blog-write-edit-publish/README.md

 1. [Repo for the API](https://github.com/brandonngithub/blog-api)
 2. [Repo for the read and comment frontend](https://github.com/brandonngithub/blog-read-comment)
 3. [Repo for the write, edit, and publish frontend](https://github.com/brandonngithub/blog-write-edit-publish)

+Used basic CRA this time instead Vite cause whynot